An Introduction to Photometry Using Maxim DL

 Sizing Your Aperture I

-You can find the star field for BL Lac on the AfH Object Catalog (AfHOC) page here.
+You can find the star field for BL Lac on the AfH Object Catalogue (AfHOC) page here.
 Scroll down to the section titled Sequence Information.

 Note: Your image may not be orientated in the same direction as the star field on the AfHOC page.
 To align them in the same orientation, in Maxim DL, select from the menu bar edit and then use the rotate commands to rotate your image as appropriate.